tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/070_gas_fee_payment/071_query_logs/README.md

 In this `gas` branch, there's only one major change and it's in the **sample-actor** project.
 The **sample-txn-executor** has no change because it has nothing to do with gas fee logs.
 The sample-front-end added a new UI but mainly it's just typical VUE web UI code changes, so there's no need to explain it in our tutorial.
 So let's only focus on the **sample-actor** project.

-We'll need to add a new query to get the list of logs and a txn to set allowance.
+We'll need to add a new query to get the list of logs and a txn to set the allowance.
 You can find them in the `dfn.rs` file:

 ````
 pub fn name_list() -> Vec<&'static str> {